Keeping your worms warm in Winter

-It’s easy to keep Worms warm in your worm farms, whatever design you have.
-Worms like to be warm, they breed faster, eat more and grow fatter when they’re warm.
+It’s easy to keep worms warm in your worm farms, whatever design you have.
+Worms like to be little warm – they breed faster, eat more and grow fatter when they’re warm.

 A layer of straw or hay over the top layer of scraps also generates heat as it breaks down.
 It can also trap heat that is already in the bed.
-The straw breaks down over the winter due to bacterial and Worm activity, so adds to your castings.
+The straw breaks down over the winter due to bacterial and worm activity, so adds to your castings.
 Lucerne is the best to use, its high level of protein and other nutrients fatten up the worms nicely during the cold weather.
 If you don’t have access to straw, a layer of shredded paper works a treat.
 It also helps absorb excess moisture and the worms love to read the sports pages.

 Mixing bran into the kitchen scraps is another way to generate warmth.
-As the bacteria in the Worm farm attack the bran, they generate heat, as they do when they’re reproducing well because they’ve got good food.
+As the bacteria in the Worm farm eat and break down the bran, they generate heat, as they do when they’re reproducing well because they’ve got good food.
 The Worms love the bran too.
 As with all things, don’t use too much as excess, damp bran can attract mould.

 Add Bokashi scraps or Bokashi bran , or just spray the Bokashi liquid periodically can add to the warmth.
 The masses of bacteria in these materials are anaerobic and start attacking the oxygen deprived areas (there are a few of them in a worm farm, but not many).
 They also die in huge numbers in the presence of oxygen in a healthy, well ventilated and mixed bed.
 This sounds bad but is a good thing.
 It provides a feast for the bacteria, and insects, especially the Worms in the farm.
 They are more active and generate more heat.